panu-kangas/panu-kangas/README.md

 # Hi there!
 My name is Panu ☺️

 Welcome to my GitHub! 👋

-I first need to state that this place is still quite much "under construction" since I'm only just starting my GitHub journey.
-So please, bear with me 😁

-For now, only my "push_swap" -project can be found here... but that's actually an interesting one!
-Go check that out, more info in the repo 😎

-All feed back and tips (GitHub or code related) are very much welcome!
-I'd like to be a real pro some day 💪
+Here you can find all of my cool coding projects including games, school projects and even a bash-shell replica 🔥

-Here is my contact info:
+If you want to get in touch, here is my contact info:

 📧 kangas.panu@gmail.com
 📱 +358400861961